lulujordanna/data-structures/week04/README.md

 ### 2. Security & Creating a table.
 After setting up my database in AWS, I connected the database credentials to my JS file.
-Using the process.env command I kept my user credientals, host url and password in my environment variable to ensure these do not end up on GitHub.
+Using the process.env command I kept my user credentials, host url and password in my environment variable to ensure these do not end up on GitHub.
 Once that was completed I created my locationGeo table in the database.
 ```javascript
 var db_credentials = new Object();
 db_credentials.user = process.env.AWSRDS_USER;